gatsbyjs/gatsby/docs/docs/how-to/plugins-and-themes/creating-a-source-plugin.md

 }
 ```

-### `onCreateDevServer` Node API
+### `onCreateDevServer` node API

-You need one final polyfill to ensure that the dev server started with `gatsby develop` has the routes it needs to work with Image CDN.
+Add the polyfill, `polyfillImageServiceDevRoutes`, to ensure that the development server started with `gatsby develop` has the routes it needs to work with Image CDN.

 ```js
 import { polyfillImageServiceDevRoutes } from "gatsby-plugin-utils/polyfill-remote-file"